Humanities

 Open to: 11

-Please Note: Students enrolling in AP Language and Composition will be required to complete the Summer Assignment consisting of reading two memoirs and completing a writing assignment by August 11, 2023.
+Please Note: Students enrolling in AP Language and Composition will be required to complete the Summer Assignment consisting of reading two memoirs and completing a writing assignment by midnight August 11, 2024.
 Students who do not complete the Summer Assignment by August 11 will be enrolled in Writing and Rhetoric: Making the Case.

 Subject Area: English